The-Dopamine-Company/dopocorp.com/work/employee-01/README.md

 ## End of Task Summary
 - Updated the demo loop to parse email commands for org creation and coworker hire, with confirmation replies.
 - Aligned coworker reply formatting to the Work Notes + signature template and added checklist-step logging.
+- Ran the demo script and confirmed all acceptance checklist steps appear in console output.